 New studies suggest that sperm with certain levels of DNA fragmentation serve as a strong predictor of reduced male fertility.

-The development of a healthy embryo is initiated when the chromosomes which consist of strands of DNA from the egg come together with those from the sperm.
+The development of a healthy embryo is initiated when the chromosomes that consist of strands of DNA from the egg come together with those from the sperm.
 However, sometimes these strands can become damaged.

 The causes of sperm DNA damage include drugs, chemotherapy, radiation therapy, smoking, environmental toxins, genital tract inflammation, testicular hyperthermia, varicoceles, hormone factors, infrequent ejaculation and the male’s age.

-According to a recent fertility and sterility study by Sakkas et al, up to 8 per cent of infertile men have been shown to have high levels of sperm DNA fragmentation.
+According to a recent fertility and sterility study by Sakkas et al., up to 8 per cent of infertile men have been shown to have high levels of sperm DNA fragmentation.